Betty112510210/Introduction_to_AI_Group_5/README.md

 Generate your secret API key

-Replace the following line in your script with your own key (do not upload your key to public repositories):
+Replace the following line in your script with your own key (**Do not hardcode your key directly into public scripts.**):
  ```python
 client = OpenAI(api_key="your-api-key")
  ```

 ### 🧠 Prompt Engineering
-To evaluate the labeling quality of GPT-4o, we designed specialized prompts for different tasks.
-Rather than relying on minimal instructions, each prompt embeds context, definitions, and examples to simulate expert human judgment.
+To evaluate the labeling quality of GPT-4o, we designed different prompts for the tasks.
+Both with minimal instructions or context, definitions, and examples embedded to simulate expert human judgment.

 1. Sentiment Classification Prompt (Label Accuracy:89%)
 Model is asked to classify YouTube comments into **positive, neutral, or negative** with the awareness of internet slang, tone and emoji: